 This breakdown is the consequence of something not imaginable in 1648, in the era of absolute monarchies and empire, where a small nobility solely possessed wealth and the means by which to generate additional wealth and had direct responsibility for the well-being and governance of their labor force, of the citizens of their lands.
 This unimaginable consequence is the rise of an elected class, the tyrannical bureaucracy the elected class controls, perpetually expands and employs to their own aggrandizement, and the elitists who vehemently support this system as they benefit directly from the systems as it is far more than the populace does.

-Once the elected class sole responsibility was the governance, sustainment and control of the commodity of low-skill, low-cost labour, housed by necessity in close proximity to manufacturing, namely in perpetually impoverished communities in cities.
+Once the elected class’s sole responsibility was the governance, sustainment, and control of the commodity of low-skill, low-cost labor, housed by necessity in close proximity to manufacturing, namely in perpetually impoverished communities in cities.
 These responsibilities being deferred to the elected class and their bureaucracy by a wealthy nobility, not from declining wealth or membership among the nobility, but from a loss of the will to provide the costly and difficult task of governing and caring for their people themselves.
 Simply, the nobility outsourced their responsibility to the bureaucracy and the elected officials that control it, to “democratic” institutions first established to give the people the sense of independence and say in their own affairs.

-At its core, the argument of this modern western insurgency is that globalization, is a construct of the nobles, which has led to an ever widening and permanent wealth disparity, a system and status maintained by the elected class, bureaucracy and the elites at the behest of the nobles.
+At its core, the argument of this modern western insurgency is that globalization is a construct of the nobles, which has led to an ever-widening and permanent wealth disparity, a system and status maintained by the elected class, bureaucracy, and the elites at the behest of the nobles.
 The problem is, that this is not true, modern wealth disparity is not the result of an avaricious nobility and their rigging of the system, but instead the result of the elected class and elites who themselves have rigged the system and who pit the people against the nobles in order to sustain and expand their power to influence the nobility in order to add to their own wealth.

 This does not exonerate the nobles in the western world from wrongdoing.
 While they may not have rigged the global financial and economic systems to their own advantage over the people, they have most certainly allowed the elected class and elites to do that very thing.
-By keeping all the wealth of nobility without any of the real responsibility of nobility, namely, direct responsibility for the well-being of their people, western nobles have allowed the conditions leading to insurgency to come into existence and to expand to such a point where the western world and modernity itself are now threatened from within by the people in a way never before known in all of the long history of western civilization.
+By keeping all the wealth of nobility without any of the real responsibility of nobility, namely, direct responsibility for the well-being of their people, western nobles have allowed the conditions leading to insurgency to come into existence and to expand to such a point where the western world and modernity itself are now threatened from within by the people in a way never before known in all of the long histories of western civilization.

 globally and is pooling at unprecedented rates in urban centers.
-And the welfare state which was developed by the elected class, with the complicity of the nobility, in order to ensure mollification of ever larger numbers of under- and unemployed through consumption no longer sustained through earned income, has failed.
+And the welfare state which was developed by the elected class, with the complicity of the nobility, in order to ensure mollification of ever-larger numbers of under- and unemployed through consumption no longer sustained through earned income, has failed.

-Without a widespread redistribution not of wealth but of the knowledge and relationships necessary for the creation of wealth, which is a thorough understanding of globalization, the modern world will fail and civilization will slide backwards centuries.
-A regression, which is the inevitable result of success of the current insurgency now plaguing the urban centers of the western world.
+Without a widespread redistribution not of wealth but of the knowledge and relationships necessary for the creation of wealth, which is a thorough understanding of globalization, the modern world will fail and civilization will slide backward centuries.
+A regression, which is the inevitable result of the success of the current insurgency now plaguing the urban centers of the western world.
 This form of redistribution is antithetical to the elected class and the elites as it will rob them of their weapon of the people to be used against the nobles.

 This means the nobility must take responsibility for the system that succeeds the system they initiated in 1648 that led to the industrial revolution made possible by the Peace of Westphalia.
 At its very most basic, the new system, the new – Peace of… – must truly enfranchise now disenfranchised peoples, from many different ethnic groups, and bring them in great numbers into a rebuilt middle class, drawn directly from the people now trapped in the impoverished urban centers established to feed the industrial revolution.
-All of which will be need accomplished in direct conflict with the elected class and their near all-powerful bureaucracy and while defending against violent insurgency directed and staffed from within the communities of the industrial revolution.
+All of which will need to be accomplished in direct conflict with the elected class and their near all-powerful bureaucracy and while defending against violent insurgency directed and staffed from within the communities of the industrial revolution.

-The Peace of Westphalia – the Treaty which created the modern world. http://avalon.law.yale.edu/17th_century/westphal.asp
+The Peace of Westphalia – the Treaty which created the modern world.